 trade prices and other related data, in the

 What Documents and Data Are Available On EMMA?

-EMMA houses municipal disclosure documents that provide information for investors about municipal securities.
-These include offering documents,
+disclosure documents that provide information for investors about municipal securities.
+These include offering documents, called official statements,

-most trades occurring on or after January 31, 2005.
-Interest rates for municipal securities, including those for auction rate securities and
+occurring on or after January 31, 2005.
+Interest rates for municipal securities, including those for auction rate securities and variable rate demand

 All of the documents and data on EMMA are accessible in an integrated display for each municipal security.
 For more information about finding documents

 and data on EMMA, go to the EMMA Help page.

 Who Operates EMMA?

 EMMA is a service of the Municipal Securities Rulemaking Board (MSRB).
 The MSRB protects investors, state and local governments and other municipal entities,

 and the public interest by promoting a fair and efficient municipal securities market.
 The MSRB fulfills this mission by regulating the municipal securities